99ru/99ru/README.md

 student at IT-Högskolan, Stockholm

-* 🧠  I'm learning Node & React
+* 🧠  learning React & React native
 * ⚡  currently looking for an internship

 ### Skills